16 Jun 2026

 Whether you're interviewing in person or remotely, you'll follow the same pattern for all your structured interviews:

-3. Confirm the participants' consent to participate in the study and be recorded (although it's best practice to get this consent in writing prior to the session).
+Confirm the participants' consent to participate in the study and be recorded (although it's best practice to get this consent using a user research agreement prior to the session).

 Nice and easy, right?